lanhoang82/Data-Portfolio/README.md

 - How many companies have at least one social policy?
 - What is the percentage of women on the board of directors?
 - How is my company performing compared to companies in the same industry?

-### 1.1.
-HR Analytics - A more advanced SQL Project

-With a database of 7 tables hosted on PostgreSQL, this SQL project aims to showcase my ability to write more advanced SQL queries.
-Via pgAdmin 4, I write queries with common types of joins, subqueries, common table expressions (CTEs) and window functions.
-A toy HR analytics database was employed to practice providing relevant insights and help management to answer questions that would inform personnel and compensation policies, such as:

-- How many employees in the company have earn more than the average salary of their respective deparment?
-- What is the geographical distribution of the employees in the company (by city, country or region)?
-- What is the salary range of the employees in the IT department?
-- Who is the employee who has been with the company the longest?
-Who is the most recently joined employee?

-This project is ongoing as I practice and improve my SQL skills.
-New queries uncovering new aspects of the database will continue to be added.

 ## II.
 Data visualization - using Tableau
 Link to my [Tableau Public profile](https://public.tableau.com/app/profile/lan.hoang6504).
 This profile is of course a work in progress and new visualizations will be added when timing allows :)